How to Charge a Deep Cycle Battery Properly

 Ready to juice up your battery?
 Here’s how to charge a deep cycle safely and efficiently:

-It’s a no-brainer that the BEST charger for a deep cycle battery is the one that’s built specifically for its type.
-That is, a lithium battery charger will charge an Ionic lithium battery better.
+It’s a no-brainer that the BEST charger for a deep cycle battery is one built specifically for its type.
+For example, a lithium battery charger will charge an Ionic lithium battery better.

-Sure, it’s possible to “mix-and-match” battery types and chargers.
-But you run the risk that your charger could reach a voltage level that your battery can’t deal with.
+Sure, it is possible to mix and match battery types and chargers.
+But you run the risk that your charger could reach a voltage level that your battery cannot deal with.

-It’s possible to damage your battery, or at the very least, you’ll see an error code and your battery won’t charge.
+It is possible to damage your battery.
+At the very least, you’ll see an error code and your battery won’t charge.

-Also, keep in mind that the right charger will help your battery charge faster.
-For example, ionic lithium batteries can take a higher current.
-They charge much faster than other types, but only when paired with the correct charger.
+Also, the correct charger will help your battery charge faster.
+For example, Ionic lithium batteries (and Ionic marine batteries specifically) can take a higher current.
+They charge much faster when paired with the correct charger.

-So how do you choose the right charger?
-Simply put, read the charger’s description.
-It will specify what type(s) of batteries you can use it to charge.
+How do you choose the correct charger?
+Read the charger’s description.
+It will specify what type(s) of batteries you can use to charge.
 For lithium deep cycle batteries, we suggest Ionic single chargers and Ionic bank chargers.
 These chargers are for LiFePO4 marine batteries.
-They’re smart chargers.
+They're smart chargers.
 They charge at a steady rate, and they stop charging when the batteries reach their full voltage.
-Some models may also be used to charge lead acid and AGM batteries.
+You can also use some models to charge your AGM and lead acid battery.

 The Ionic 4 Bank Charger and the Ionic 2 Bank Charger are the two types of onboard chargers offered by LithiumHub.